This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 - Once the bootable installer loads, you can then choose to Install macOS.

-Follow the on-screen instructions, and then you can use the older version of your Mac to fix the speaker crackling on your MacBook Pro.
+Follow the on-screen instructions, and then you can use the older version of your Mac to fix the crackling speakers on your MacBook Pro.

 5. Restarting your Mac